 Please contact us at firstname.lastname@example.org

-There are three directions in which a VC system can scale: having long histories, having a large source tree, and having large single commits.
+There are three directions in which a VC system can scale: long histories, a large source tree, and large single commits.

 Here are some data points about people’s experiences using darcs on larger projects.
 Note the date that these were published – darcs has been improving in scalability with each release:

 Format: line`), darcs has been known to ‘spin’ and take a tremendously long time to complete certain tasks.
 Although rare, it’s useful to know how to recover from such a situation.

 If you can’t wait for darcs to finish, you should be able to safely use

 Control-C to cancel the operation and try another approach.
 Unless you are doing one of the

 un- commands at the time, you shouldn’t be able to mess up your repo.
 You may need to clean up a lock file named

 _darcs/_lock (documented elsewhere on the wiki), and run